rafacc1414/BusinessManager/README.md

 Usage
         ./ProjectManager.sh [options]
 Options
-   -help, -h          = Run the project.
-   -all               = Configure, build and run the project.
-This argument is launch by default if no arguments is passed.
-   -configure         = Configure the project.
-   -clean             = Clean the project.
-   -build             = Build the project.
-   -run               = Run the project.
-   -rm                = Remove all the files created at the configure
+   help, h           = Run the project. all               = Configure, build and run the project.
+This argument is launch by default if no arguments is passed. configure         = Configure the project. clean             = Clean the project. build             = Build the project. run               = Run the project. rm                = Remove all the files created test              = Configure, build and run the unit tests of the project.
 ```